taishi-sama/rv-emu-rs/readme.md

 ## Bad Apple example
-Rights to "Bad Apple!!" is owned by Alstroemeria Records bad_apple/Bad Apple!!.ogg was ripped from [this video](https://www.youtube.com/watch?v=FtutLA63Cp8).
+Rights to "Bad Apple!!" is owned by Alstroemeria Records. bad_apple/Bad Apple!!.ogg was ripped from [this video](https://www.youtube.com/watch?v=FtutLA63Cp8).

 Thanks to [Chion82](https://github.com/Chion82/ASCII_bad_apple) for their ASCII-conversion of video clip.